-Trainee Solicitor Naomi Baker is currently undertaking her seat in the Dispute Resolution team.
 The possible perils of sub-letting your property on websites such as Airbnb and Tripadvisor have been hot topics in the media recently.
-Here Naomi takes a look at what you need to consider if you are thinking of posting your property on one of these websites.
+The TSP Dispute Resolution team take a look at what you need to consider if you are thinking of posting your property on one of these websites.

 There are more than 45,000 Airbnb listings in the UK and more than 2,000,000 worldwide.
 Renting properties on a short term basis through sites like Airbnb is often seen as a quick and simple way of earning additional income from an empty property or room.
 However, there can be serious consequences for tenants, long leaseholders and even the freehold owners of properties if the correct permissions have not been given.